 We will depend in part on qualified distributors for the marketing and selling of our products.
 We will depend on these distributors' efforts to market our products, yet we will be unable to control their efforts completely.
 While we recently entered into non-binding memoranda of understanding with two large distributors in China for the SGT, we have not yet executed any definitive distribution agreements in this regard and there can be no assurances that suitable distributors will be engaged on terms acceptable to us.
 These distributors typically would sell a variety of other, non-competing products that may limit the resources they dedicate to selling the COV2T and/or SGT.
 In addition, we are unable to ensure that our distributors will comply with all applicable laws regarding the sale of our products.
 If our distributors fail to effectively market and sell the COV2T and/or SGT in full compliance with applicable laws, our operating results and business may suffer.
 Recruiting and retaining qualified third-party distributors and training them in our technology and product offering will require significant time and resources.
-To develop and expand our distributor, we will be required to scale and improve our processes and procedures that support our distributors.
-Further, if our relationship with a successful distributor terminates, we may be unable to replace that distributor without disruption to our business.
+To develop and expand our distributor terminates, we may be unable to replace that distributor without disruption to our business.
 If we fail to develop or maintain positive relationships with our distributors, including in new markets, fail to manage, train or incentivize these distributors effectively, or fail to provide distributors with competitive products on attractive terms, or if these distributors are not successful in their sales efforts, we may not achieve or may have a reduction in revenue and our operating results, reputation and business would be harmed.